pemmenegger/ifc-and-neo4j-viewer/README.md

   Quick prototyping demos for rapid hackathon innovation.

 - **Data Analysis & Export:**
-  Export CSV connection data, generate visual assets through PDF analysis, and integrate with external upload tools.
+  Export CSV connection data, explore assets through PDF analysis and integrate with external tools.

 - **IFC5 Export:**
-  Programmatically generate IFC5 files with connection geometry for further processing.
-For now a rather theoretical feature but it's there.
+  Generates IFC5 files with connection geometry for further processing.
+For now a rather theoretical and experimental feature, but it's there.

 ---